 Open Kindergartens (OK) are a long-standing concept in parent support in the Nordic countries.
 Groups of parents, carers and their young children meet regularly in family centres and are supported by highly-qualified early years staff who work alongside specialists to develop parents’ skills, confidence and knowledge.

-The project involves free, twice-weekly drop-in sessions as well as community outreach work to overcome barriers to parental participation.
-The key objectives of the project are to reduce social isolation among parents of very young children (0-3 years), support effective parenting, and contribute to optimising child wellbeing in health, learning and development.
+The pilot project involved free, twice-weekly drop-in sessions as well as community outreach work to overcome barriers to parental participation.
+The key objectives were to reduce social isolation among parents of very young children (0-3 years), support effective parenting, and contribute to optimising child wellbeing in health, learning and development.

-The project is supported by the European Social Fund.
+The project was supported by the European Social Fund.

 For more information, please contact David Mackay, firstname.lastname@example.org